 The area is also home to cozy Jenny Lake Lodge, where charming cabins and fine dining are offered.
 Plan to have breakfast, lunch or dinner at the lodge; you'll need a reservation if you're not a guest.

 The lakeshore is split into two self-explanatory zones: South and North Jenny Lake.
-The South Jenny Lake area has more amenities and is the location of the visitor center, ranger station, campground and docks.
-The north area features a boat launch, picnic area, and trailhead but on the whole, North Jenny Lake is a bit quieter and has less crowds.
+The South Jenny Lake area has more amenities and is the location of the visitor center, ranger station, campground, and docks.
+The north area features a boat launch, picnic area, and trailhead but on the whole, North Jenny Lake is a bit quieter and has fewer crowds.

 Like most locations in Grand Teton National Park, Jenny Lake is easy to find.
 Multiple signs indicate the North and South recreation areas from the Teton Park Road.
 Seven-day park passes cost $35 per car, $20 per biker or hiker, and $30 per motorcyclist.

-IMPORTANT NOTE: Parking is very limited at the lake this summer due to construction and you most likely will need to park on the road and walk in.
+IMPORTANT NOTE: Parking is limited at the lake this summer due to construction and you most likely will need to park on the road and walk in.
 We suggest you visit early in the morning or late in the afternoon to avoid the crush of crowds.